-Cancer cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
-The movement of cancer cells from the tumour to another part of the body is called metastasis.
+Tumour cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
+The movement of tumour cells from the tumour to another part of the body is called metastasis.

-Before cancer cells can metastasize, they need to enter a blood vessel or lymphatic.
+Before tumour cells can metastasize, they need to enter a blood vessel or lymphatic.
 This is called lymphovascular invasion.

-Why is this important?
-Lymphovascular invasion increases the risk that cancer cells will be found in a lymph node or a distant part of the body such as the lungs.
+Lymphovascular invasion increases the risk that tumour cells will be found in a lymph node or a distant part of the body such as the lungs.

 Lymph nodes are small immune organs located throughout the body.
-Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called a metastasis.
+Tumour cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
+The movement of tumour cells from the tumour to a lymph node is called a metastasis.